-With about 500 million tweets generated per day, Twitter is a sea of information that can be used as the great source for brand monitoring and customer sentiment measurement.
+With about 500 million tweets generated per day, Twitter is a sea of information that can be used as a great source for brand monitoring and customer sentiment measurement.
 Unlike Facebook, Twitter allows people to retrieve data on a large scale via Twitter's APIs.

-Having as many users as Twitter, Reddit is one of the greatest source of UGC (User Generated Content) in the world.
+Having as many users as Twitter, Reddit is one of the greatest sources of UGC (User Generated Content) in the world.
 Reddit also provides public APIs that can be used for a variety of purposes such as data collection, automatic commenting bots, or even to assist in subreddit moderation.

 VK is a Russian social media platform geared toward Russians and other Eastern European users.
 By far, it boasts over 90 million unique visitors per month, and 9 billion page views every day.
 As a Russian company, VK adheres to Russian laws, and if you check its robots file you’ll find it is quite friendly with crawlers.

 Owned by Facebook, Instagram focuses more on visual content sharing, especially videos and pictures.
 The platform is used by many brands to humanize their content for better connecting customers and growing brand awareness.
-Alongside Facebook’s data lockdown last year, however, Instagram also has implemented radical restrictions on data access, which made the site much less reliable than before.
+Alongside Facebook’s data lockdown last year, however, Instagram has also implemented radical restrictions on data access, which made the site much less reliable than before.